 3. Serum Haemoglobin level: Low hemoglobin below (11 gm/dl) needs to take care of.
 If you have anemia, you must correct anemia.
 Do Peripheral blood film, Serum Iron Profile to detect hematological disorder like Thalassemia.
 Hb Electrophoresis may be needed if you had a family history of the congenital hemolytic disease.

 4. Ultrasonography: 50–70% of major congenital malformations can be detected.
 If a significant abnormality is suspected, a more detailed scan by a specialist is indicated.
 Anomaly scan is done at 18th week.
+At least 3 USG should be done during the pregnancy period.

 4. Some special tests not for everyone: